gabriellopes00/surfforecast/README.md

 docker run -d -p 27017:27017 --rm --name surfforecast-mongo mongo
 ```

-You can run this app using docker-compose, will be created 2 services (api and mongo(database)), and a network called surfforecast
+And you can run the app completely using docker-compose, will be created 2 services (api and mongo), and a network called surfforecast

 ```docker-compose
 docker-compose up